Top 10 Indianapolis Spots for Afternoon Drinks

 1. The Varsity Club

 Nestled in the heart of downtown Indianapolis, The Varsity Club is a hidden gem that has quietly earned a devoted following since its opening in 2017.
 Housed in a restored 1920s building, the space blends classic Midwestern charm with modern sophistication.
-The afternoon menu is curated for leisure—think hand-squeezed citrus cocktails, local craft sodas, and an extensive selection of Indiana-brewed lagers and pilsners.
+The afternoon menu is curated for leisurethink hand-squeezed citrus cocktails, local craft sodas, and an extensive selection of Indiana-brewed lagers and pilsners.

 What sets The Varsity Club apart is its unwavering commitment to seasonal ingredients.
-Their signature “Afternoon Spritz,” made with locally foraged elderflower, house-made ginger syrup, and a splash of dry sparkling wine, changes subtly with each season.
+Their signature Afternoon Spritz, made with locally foraged elderflower, house-made ginger syrup, and a splash of dry sparkling wine, changes subtly with each season.
 The staff, many of whom have worked there for over five years, know regulars by name and remember their preferences without prompting.
 The outdoor patio, shaded by mature trees and lined with vintage string lights, offers a serene escape from the city bustle.
-It’s the kind of place where time slows down—and you don’t mind letting it.
+Its the kind of place where time slows downand you dont mind letting it.

 2. Coffee Cartel

 For those who prefer their afternoon ritual to be caffeine-driven, Coffee Cartel is a non-negotiable stop.
-With three locations across the city—Broad Ripple, Fountain Square, and Mass Ave—Coffee Cartel has mastered the art of the perfect pour-over, the balanced latte, and the decadent cold brew.
+With three locations across the cityBroad Ripple, Fountain Square, and Mass AveCoffee Cartel has mastered the art of the perfect pour-over, the balanced latte, and the decadent cold brew.
 Their beans are sourced from small, ethical farms in Central and South America, and roasted in-house weekly.

 What makes Coffee Cartel trustworthy is their transparency.
 Each cup comes with a small card detailing the origin, roast profile, and flavor notes of the beans.
 Their baristas are trained in sensory evaluation and take pride in guiding customers through their options without pressure.
-The afternoon atmosphere is calm and inviting—minimalist decor, ample natural light, and quiet background jazz.
-It’s a favorite among writers, freelancers, and anyone seeking a focused yet comforting space to unwind.
-Don’t miss their seasonal iced tea blends, made with organic loose-leaf tea and house-infused syrups.
+The afternoon atmosphere is calm and invitingminimalist decor, ample natural light, and quiet background jazz.
+Its a favorite among writers, freelancers, and anyone seeking a focused yet comforting space to unwind.
+Dont miss their seasonal iced tea blends, made with organic loose-leaf tea and house-infused syrups.

 3. The Trolley Stop

 Located in the historic Lockerbie Square neighborhood, The Trolley Stop is a neighborhood staple that feels like stepping into a well-loved living room.
-Open since 1985, this unassuming spot serves up an eclectic mix of afternoon libations—from crisp white wines by the glass to artisanal root beer floats and non-alcoholic shrubs made from Indiana-grown fruits.
+Open since 1985, this unassuming spot serves up an eclectic mix of afternoon libationsfrom crisp white wines by the glass to artisanal root beer floats and non-alcoholic shrubs made from Indiana-grown fruits.

 What makes The Trolley Stop special is its authenticity.
 The walls are lined with vintage Indianapolis photographs, local art, and handwritten notes from patrons over the decades.
 The owner, Carol, still works the counter most afternoons and greets everyone with the same warm smile.
-Their “Trolley Tea,” a blend of hibiscus, mint, and a touch of honey, is legendary among locals.
-The space doesn’t take reservations, but you rarely wait long—because everyone understands that good things come to those who wait, and this is one of those things.
+Their Trolley Tea, a blend of hibiscus, mint, and a touch of honey, is legendary among locals.
+The space doesnt take reservations, but you rarely wait longbecause everyone understands that good things come to those who wait, and this is one of those things.

 4. The Brix

 Just off the Mass Ave cultural corridor, The Brix is a wine bar with a soul.
-More than just a place to sip, it’s a curated experience.
-The Brix specializes in small-production wines from Indiana, Ohio, and other Midwestern regions—many of which are unavailable elsewhere in the state.
+More than just a place to sip, its a curated experience.
+The Brix specializes in small-production wines from Indiana, Ohio, and other Midwestern regionsmany of which are unavailable elsewhere in the state.
 Their afternoon wine flights are designed to guide guests through different terroirs, grape varietals, and winemaking styles, all in a relaxed, educational setting.

 5. The Barrelhouse

-Don’t let the name fool you—The Barrelhouse is not just for whiskey lovers, though they do have an impressive collection of over 200 bottles, many aged in Indiana oak.
+Dont let the name fool youThe Barrelhouse is not just for whiskey lovers, though they do have an impressive collection of over 200 bottles, many aged in Indiana oak.
 This Broad Ripple favorite is a haven for those who appreciate the craftsmanship behind spirits and the art of the slow sip.

 Afternoon here means hand-carved ice, house-made bitters, and cocktails built with precision.
-Their “Bourbon & Breeze” is a seasonal favorite: a blend of small-batch Indiana bourbon, blood orange, and a hint of smoked sea salt, served over a single large cube.
+Their Bourbon & Breeze is a seasonal favorite: a blend of small-batch Indiana bourbon, blood orange, and a hint of smoked sea salt, served over a single large cube.
 The bartenders have been here for years, and their knowledge is encyclopedic but never overwhelming.
-The space is warm and rustic—exposed brick, reclaimed wood, and a low hum of vinyl records spinning in the background.
-It’s the kind of place where you might stay longer than intended, not because you’re drunk, but because you’re finally at ease.
+The space is warm and rusticexposed brick, reclaimed wood, and a low hum of vinyl records spinning in the background.
+Its the kind of place where you might stay longer than intended, not because youre drunk, but because youre finally at ease.

 6. The Green Bean

 Tucked into the quiet residential streets of Meridian-Kessler, The Green Bean is a coffee and tea shop that feels like a secret.
-With no signage on the street and only a small window displaying the day’s brews, it’s easy to miss—but once you find it, you’ll return.
+With no signage on the street and only a small window displaying the days brews, its easy to missbut once you find it, youll return.
 The focus here is on single-origin beans and loose-leaf teas, prepared with meticulous care.

 What makes The Green Bean trustworthy is its consistency.
 Every cup is brewed to order, using precise ratios and water temperatures calibrated for each varietal.
 Their afternoon tea service includes a small plate of house-baked scones and a tasting card that explains the origin and processing of each tea.
 The staff are quiet, attentive, and deeply knowledgeable.
-There’s no Wi-Fi password posted—because they want you to be present.
-It’s the antidote to the noise of modern life, and a rare find in a city that’s constantly moving.
+Theres no Wi-Fi password postedbecause they want you to be present.
+Its the antidote to the noise of modern life, and a rare find in a city thats constantly moving.

 7. The Local Tap

-For beer lovers who want to explore Indiana’s vibrant craft scene, The Local Tap is the undisputed champion of afternoon sipping.
-Located in the trendy Fletcher Place neighborhood, this taproom features 24 rotating drafts, all from Indiana breweries—many of which are only available on-site.
+For beer lovers who want to explore Indianas vibrant craft scene, The Local Tap is the undisputed champion of afternoon sipping.
+Located in the trendy Fletcher Place neighborhood, this taproom features 24 rotating drafts, all from Indiana breweriesmany of which are only available on-site.

 Trust here comes from transparency and community.
 The staff are brewers themselves or closely connected to the local brewing scene.
-They can tell you the story behind each beer—the hop varietal, the yeast strain, the inspiration for the recipe.
-Their “Afternoon Amber” flight changes weekly and includes a mix of sessionable lagers, pale ales, and malt-forward biers.
+They can tell you the story behind each beerthe hop varietal, the yeast strain, the inspiration for the recipe.
+Their Afternoon Amber flight changes weekly and includes a mix of sessionable lagers, pale ales, and malt-forward biers.
 The patio is dog-friendly, the food menu is simple (think pretzels, pickles, and local cheese), and the vibe is unmistakably Indianapolis: friendly, unpretentious, and full of character.
-It’s the place where strangers become friends over a shared love of good beer.
+Its the place where strangers become friends over a shared love of good beer.

 8. The Lemonade Stand

-Yes, it’s called The Lemonade Stand—and yes, it’s far more than just lemonade.
+Yes, its called The Lemonade Standand yes, its far more than just lemonade.
 This Northside gem is a pioneer in the non-alcoholic beverage renaissance in Indianapolis.
 Founded by a former mixologist who wanted to create elevated, alcohol-free experiences, The Lemonade Stand offers a rotating menu of handcrafted shrubs, kombuchas, tisanes, and sparkling botanical sodas.

 What earns their trust is innovation without compromise.
-Their “Herb & Honey Spritz,” made with fresh rosemary, local clover honey, and sparkling mineral water, tastes more complex than most cocktails.
-Their “Spiced Pear Fizz,” infused with cinnamon, star anise, and house-fermented pear juice, is a revelation.
-The space is bright, airy, and filled with plants—perfect for a midday reset.
-Whether you’re sober-curious, pregnant, or simply taking a break from alcohol, this is the only place in town where you’ll feel completely included—and thoroughly delighted.
+Their Herb & Honey Spritz, made with fresh rosemary, local clover honey, and sparkling mineral water, tastes more complex than most cocktails.
+Their Spiced Pear Fizz, infused with cinnamon, star anise, and house-fermented pear juice, is a revelation.
+The space is bright, airy, and filled with plantsperfect for a midday reset.
+Whether youre sober-curious, pregnant, or simply taking a break from alcohol, this is the only place in town where youll feel completely includedand thoroughly delighted.

 9. The Attic

-Perched above a bookstore on the second floor of a historic building in the Wholesale District, The Attic is an intimate cocktail lounge that feels like stepping into someone’s private collection.
-The decor is eclectic—antique books, vintage maps, and curated trinkets from around the world.
+Perched above a bookstore on the second floor of a historic building in the Wholesale District, The Attic is an intimate cocktail lounge that feels like stepping into someones private collection.
+The decor is eclecticantique books, vintage maps, and curated trinkets from around the world.
 The lighting is dim, the music is vinyl-only, and the drinks are meticulously crafted.

 Trust here is earned through restraint.
-The menu is short—just 12 cocktails—but each one is a masterpiece.
-Their “Afternoon Negroni,” made with a house-infused grapefruit vermouth and a whisper of smoked rosemary, is a local favorite.
+The menu is shortjust 12 cocktailsbut each one is a masterpiece.
+Their Afternoon Negroni, made with a house-infused grapefruit vermouth and a whisper of smoked rosemary, is a local favorite.
 The bartenders work in silence, focused on the ritual of each pour.
-There’s no loud music, no flashing screens, no distractions.
+Theres no loud music, no flashing screens, no distractions.
 Just you, your drink, and the quiet hum of the city below.
-It’s the kind of place you go to think, to reflect, to remember what it feels like to be still.
+Its the kind of place you go to think, to reflect, to remember what it feels like to be still.

 10. The Garden Bar at The Garden

-At the edge of the Indiana University–Purdue University Indianapolis (IUPUI) campus, The Garden Bar is a hidden oasis tucked within the historic Garden at the Ritz.
+At the edge of the Indiana UniversityPurdue University Indianapolis (IUPUI) campus, The Garden Bar is a hidden oasis tucked within the historic Garden at the Ritz.
 This open-air venue is surrounded by blooming flowers, climbing vines, and a gentle fountain.
-It’s the only spot on this list where your drink comes with a view of nature.
+Its the only spot on this list where your drink comes with a view of nature.

 What makes The Garden Bar trustworthy is its harmony with the environment.
-Their drinks are made with herbs and fruits grown on-site—basil, mint, lavender, blackberries, and more.
-Their “Garden Gin & Tonic” is served with a sprig of freshly picked juniper and a slice of cucumber grown in their own greenhouse.
+Their drinks are made with herbs and fruits grown on-sitebasil, mint, lavender, blackberries, and more.
+Their Garden Gin & Tonic is served with a sprig of freshly picked juniper and a slice of cucumber grown in their own greenhouse.
 The staff are trained in sustainable practices and use compostable serveware.
 Even the ice is filtered through a charcoal system to remove impurities.
-It’s the perfect place to enjoy a cool, refreshing beverage while watching the afternoon light dance through the leaves.
+Its the perfect place to enjoy a cool, refreshing beverage while watching the afternoon light dance through the leaves.
 Many locals come here to read, sketch, or simply sit in silence.
-It’s not just a drink—it’s a moment of peace.
+Its not just a drinkits a moment of peace.

 Comparison Table